forestgrape/coronavirus/5_epidemiological/transmission.md

 * #### large density => small S/m ratio
    E.g. shot puts, stones, snowballs
 * #### small density => large S/m ratio
-   E.g. table tennis ball, balloon
+   E.g. table tennis ball, balloon, feathers

 #### Form Factor
 A spherical form yields the smallest surface for a fixed volume.
 Thus round objects have smaller ratios surface/volume than non round objects.
 * #### roundish => small S/m ratio
     Watery particles tend to have a minimal surface and are roundish.
 Thus wet particles tend to fall more than dry particles.
-* #### large surface/low density => large S/m ratio
+* #### non roundish => large S/m ratio
-    Feathers or leaves have a large surface compared to their mass, so the S/m ratio is large.
-Therefore this objects tend to go with the air.
+    Feathers or leaves are flat and thus have large surfaces compared to their mass, so the S/m ratio is large (Remark: feathers also have a [low density](#material-factor)).
+These objects tend to go with the air.

 #### Size Factor
 Since the volume increases in cubic and the surface only in square of the length/diameter.
 Tiny objects have very large ratios and thus go with the air.
 An example is flour: a whole pack of flour behaves ball like, while the single flour particles fly in the air.